Several Career Fairs are offered each semester. View current Career Fairs on our Events page.

 Increasing company visibility and creating a positive presence on campus are keys to a successful recruiting strategy.
 The Career Center invites you to participate in our Partnership Program, which provides a customized approach to promoting your organization, designing and implementing special events, and recognition as a Career Center Partner.

-Please contact Kevin McGinnis, Assistant Director of Employment Services & Development, for more information about this opportunity.
+Please contact Employment Services for more information about this opportunity.

 The majority of career fairs are managed by student organizations and not the Career Center.
 Our Events Page is updated each semester to reflect scheduled events along with registration and contact information.